stjudecloud/docs/docs/guides/portals/genome-paint.md

 ![](../../images/guides/portals/genome-paint/dense_expand_toggle.gif)

-In Expanded mode (see below) all types of mutations are aligned by samples, one row per sample.
-Circles represent SV/fusion breakpoints, and x marks represent SNV/indels, all overlaying with CNV/LOH.
+In Expanded mode (see below) all types of mutations are shown for each samples, one row per sample.
+Circles represent SV/fusion breakpoints, and x marks represent SNV/indels, each of which are displayed together with CNV/LOH.
 SNV/indels and breakpoints are always shown on top of CNV and LOH.
 Text labels can be shown for SV/fusion/SNV/indel, if available.

 ![](../../images/guides/portals/genome-paint/expanded_view.png)

 ## Sample View
 The sample view shows mutations for one sample alone, along with any available genomic assay tracks.
-You can open a sample view from the expanded cohort view by clicking on any type of single mutation and then selecting *Focus*.
-This brings up a new browser view showing data tracks from this sample in a region surrounding the mutation.
+You can open a sample view from the expanded cohort view by clicking on any type of single mutation within the sample, and then selecting *Focus*.
+This brings up a new browser view showing data tracks from this sample in the region surrounding the mutation.

 ![](../../images/guides/portals/genome-paint/sample_view.gif)

 On the sample view you can explore expression rank, tumor mutations, structural variants, splice junctions, WES coverage, and RNA-Seq coverage.
 Customize the display by zooming in/out, hiding and/or rearraging tracks, or editing **CONFIG** options.

 ## Matrix View
 The matrix view combines the mutation profiles of multiple genomic regions in one view, in the form of a sample-by-region matrix.
 Such a matrix can be generated for samples from one cancer type.
 To open a matrix view, select a disease cohort from the cohort view and then select Matrix view.
-This organizes the selected cohort tumors with mutations in whatever gene you are viewing into a single-column matrix.
+This organizes the selected cohort tumors with mutations in the genomic region you are viewing into a single-column matrix.

 ![](../../images/guides/portals/genome-paint/matrix_view-1.gif)